 issues and children with medical diagnoses that affect mood and behavior.
 Body centered and Play therapy can be very helpful with all of these concerns.

-Neal is one of 12 therapist in the world to contribute a chapter in the book "Deep Play: Exploring the Use of Depth in Psychotherapy with Children".
+Neal contributed to the Routledge International Handbook of Play, Therapeutic Play, & Play Therapy (paperback due 2021) and wrote a chapter of the book "Deep Play: Exploring the Use of Depth in Psychotherapy with Children".

 The brightest young people are often those who experience the greatest challenges and stress.